-- 1. A student will earn five (5) credits for each semester that he/she participates in an organized extracurricular physical activity for at least 64 hours per semester.
+- 1. A student will earn five (5) credits for each semester that he/she participates in an organized extracurricular physical activity (same activity and/or sport) for at least 64 hours per semester.
 A school contract with the instructor/coach/trainer, together with an attendance report and evaluation, is required in order for the student to earn credit. - 2.
-A student will earn five (5) credits for each semester-long Physical Education class completed. - 3.
+A student will earn five (5) credits for each semester-long Physical Education/Health Fitness class completed at school. - 3.
 A student will earn five (5) credits for each school sponsored sport played.
-In order to earn credit the student must attend eighty percent of practices and games/meets.
+In order to earn credit the student must attend eighty percent (80%) of practices and games/meets.
+Please see the athletic director or counselor for required forms.